 The daily plan is a simple structure for putting wellness tools into action for daily living.
 This includes a description of how we look and feel when we’re well, things we need to do every day to stay well, and things we may want to do on a particular day to maintain wellness and make our life how we want it to be.

-These are events, circumstances, or situations that may lead to uncomfortable feelings or behaviors.
-Some people prefer the words “triggers” or “red flags.”
+These are events, circumstances, or situations that may lead to uncomfortable feelings or behaviours.
+Some people prefer the words “stressors” or “red flags.”
 Whatever you call these occurrences, when they happen they cause a normal reaction to the events in our lives—but if we don’t respond to them and deal with them, they can make us feel worse and disrupt our wellness.

 These are subtle signs of change that indicate we may need to take some action to keep our situation from worsening.
 Whereas stressors are things that happen around us, early warning signs are things we notice about ourselves or our environment that tell us we need to be proactive to protect or restore wellness.